When you snooze, you might lose hours of sleep each month. Here’s how to stop

 By Kameryn Griesser, CNN

-(CNN) — Editor’s note: Sign up for CNN’s Sleep, But Better newsletter series.
+(CNN) — Sign up for CNN’s Sleep, But Better newsletter series.
 Our seven-part guide has helpful hints to achieve better sleep.

 When jolted awake by the blare of an alarm clock, it’s tempting to reach for the snooze button to catch a bit more shut-eye.
 In my case, “just five more minutes” is practically a morning mantra.
 And what’s the harm?